Call Routing: Everything You Need to Know About It

 IVR call flow

-In simple words, a call routing software captures call data such as the query of the caller and determines the correct recipient for it.
+In simple words, call routing software captures call data such as the query of the caller, and determines the correct recipient for it.
 It works on the basis of preset rules and filters.
 An IVR system i.e. Interactive Voice Response plays a crucial role in this process.
 It presents the caller with the varied available options to choose from.

 Typically, there are 3 phases associated with the call routing process, as mentioned below: